CreateTheBridge/ghost-manager/README.md

+# DEPRECATION NOTICE: This has been deprecated, don't try to use it.
+You'll just end up frustrated

 # Ghost Manager

 Ghost Manager is a Ruby command line utility to augment the process of installing Ghost, a popular blogging platform (https://ghost.org), and developing themes.